kTz1/project_wordle-clone/notes.md

 ## Interactions
 -when typing a letter:
-    -border of tile changes to light grays
+    -border of tile changes to light gray
     -blinking in animation with the letter changes -backspace will remove letter, border changes back to dark-gray